Potoo: Behavior

 The potoos are highly nocturnal and generally do not fly during the day.
 They spend the day perched on branches with the eyes half closed.
 With their cryptic plumage they resemble stumps, and should they detect potential danger they adopt a "freeze" position which even more closely resembles a broken branch.
 The transition between perching and the freeze position is gradual and hardly perceptible to the observer.

 The English zoologist Hugh Cott, describing Nyctibius griseus as "this wonderful bird", writes that it "habitually selects the top of an upright stump as a receptacle for its egg, which usually occupies a small hollow just, and only just, large enough to contain it ... the stump selected had thrown up a new leader just below the point of fracture ... and the birds sat facing this in such a way that when viewed from behind they came into line and blended with the grey stem."

 Food and feeding

 Potoos feed at dusk and at night on flying insects.
 Their typical foraging technique is to perch on a branch and occasionally fly out in the manner of a flycatcher in order to snatch a passing insect.
 They occasionally fly to vegetation to glean an insect off it before returning to their perch, but they do not attempt to obtain prey from the ground.
 Beetles form a large part of their diet, but they also take moths, grasshoppers and termites.
-One northern potoo was found with a small bird in its stomach as well.
 Having caught an insect, potoos swallow it whole without beating or crushing it.

+Potoos appear to locate most of their prey by sight, using their large, forward‑facing eyes to scan for the movement or silhouette of flying insects against the dim sky or gaps in the canopy.
+Their wide, gaping mouth and bristle‑fringed bill help funnel insects in mid‑air, so a short sally from the perch can efficiently capture even relatively large beetles or moths.
+Once they return to the perch, they make only minimal head or body movements before resuming their characteristic still, upright posture, which allows them to continue hunting without drawing attention from predators.

+Because they do not pursue prey over long distances, potoos depend on choosing vantage points where insect traffic is naturally concentrated, such as along forest edges, above clearings, or near gaps in the canopy.
+Their sit‑and‑wait strategy means they can feed steadily through much of the night while expending relatively little energy on sustained flight.
+Occasional records of small vertebrates, such as a bird found in the stomach of a northern potoo, suggest that they opportunistically take any suitably sized prey that comes within range, but these items are likely rare compared with their usual insect fare.